Description

 If you would like to get in contact with a peer mentor in our Department, please write to: germanmentors@umich.edu

-German Conversation Opportunities: "German Convo on the Go" (Wednesday, October 16, 10-11 a.m., Burton Tower), and "Kreativwerkstatt" (Wednesday, October 16, 3-4 p.m., MLB 3308), and "Schokoladenstunde" (Tuesday, October 22, 2-3 p.m., MLB 3110),
+German Conversation Opportunities: "Schokoladenstunde" (Tuesday, November 19, 2 p.m., MLB 3110), and "German Convo on the Go" (Wednesday, November 20, 10-11 a.m., Burton Tower), and "Kreativwerkstatt" (Wednesday, November 20, 3-4 p.m., MLB 3308)

 We have three weekly and informal conversation opportunities for all students who want to speak German: